ilaria-manco/word2wave/README.md

 # Word2Wave

 Word2Wave is a simple method for text-controlled GAN audio generation.
 You can either follow the setup instructions below and use the source code and CLI provided in this repo or you can have a play around in the Colab notebook provided.
 Note that, in both cases, you will need to train a WaveGAN model first.
+You can also hear some examples [here](https://ilariamanco.com/word2wave/).

 Colab playground [![Open In Colab](https://colab.research.google.com/assets/colab-badge.svg)](https://colab.research.google.com/drive/1c9DdSN_oiv0rcL9SH-W8-jfhcQf6iVYy?usp=sharing)